 The French love cheeses.
 They produce more than 1000 different cheeses.
 You absolutely must taste good cheeses during your trip to France.

 In the south of France, Roquefort is a classic.
-It is a fairly strong-smelling blue cheese made from sheep’s milk.
-It looks like Bleu d’Auvergne which is a blue cheese made from cow’s milk.
-We also recommend the cantal known in the regions of Aveyron in the southwest of France, which is a smooth, pressed cheese very appreciated by the French.
+It is a relatively strong-smelling blue cheese made from sheep’s milk.
+It looks like Bleu d’Auvergne, a blue cheese made from cow’s milk.
+We also recommend the cantal, which is known in the regions of Aveyron in southwest France.
+It is a smooth, pressed cheese that is very appreciated by the French.
 It is the oldest cheese in history.
 They are also known for goat cheeses such as Cabécou d´Autan or Le Pélardon des Cévennes.

-In the north of France, the most famous cheese is the Camembert known in Normandy which is a soft cheese with a bloomy rind.
+The most famous cheese in northern France is the Camembert, known in Normandy.
+It is a soft cheese with a bloomy rind.
 Brie de Meaux and Pont Évêque are also soft cheeses like Camembert.
-We also find Burgundy, Mont d’Or and Le Curé Nantais in Brittany, which are quite pouty and very delicious cheeses.
+We also find Burgundy, Mont d’Or, and Le Curé Nantais in Brittany, which are pretty pouty and very delicious cheeses.

 Regional Culinary Specialties

-French cuisine is characterized by an extreme diversity of styles and foods used.
-Even if local variations exist, the culinary map of France is often divided into five major regional areas: the great west, the southwest, the south-east, the great east and the north.
+An extreme diversity of styles and foods characterizes French cuisine.
+Even if local variations exist, the culinary map of France is often divided into five major regional areas: the Great West, the Southwest, the Southeast, the Great East, and the North.

 The Great West

-The north-west of France is characterized by the sea in its local gastronomy.
-Northern food is well known for its seafood platters, fish (sea bass, monkfish, herring) and shellfish, as well as oysters from the Marennes-Oléron basin and mussels from the Aiguillon bay.
+The sea, in its local gastronomy, characterizes the north-west of France.
+Northern food is well known for its seafood platters, fish (sea bass, monkfish, herring), shellfish, oysters from the Marennes-Oléron basin, and mussels from the Aiguillon bay.
 We recommend that you taste the oysters.
-This shellfish can be eaten hot, but it is even more delicious raw and alive with a dash of lemon juice or vinegar.
+This shellfish can be eaten hot, but it is even more delicious, raw and alive with a dash of lemon juice or vinegar.

 As for mussels, Mouclade Charentaise is a dish from the La Rochelle region.
-The mussels are cooked with shallots, cloves of garlic, garnished bouquets, eggs, spices, cream and alcohol from the Pineau des Charentes region.
+The mussels are cooked with shallots, garlic cloves, garnished bouquets, eggs, spices, cream and alcohol from the Pineau des Charentes region.

-Normandy is known for scallops and soles while Brittany is known for lobsters, crayfish and mussels.
-Apple, cream and butter, used in mussels stuffed with almonds for example, are the main ingredients of the gastronomy of the West.
-Brittany is known for buckwheat pancakes.
-This Breton pancake is a savory crepe, made with buckwheat flour with ham, cheese, egg, andouille and onion.
+Normandy is known for scallops and soles, while Brittany is known for lobsters, crayfish, and mussels.
+For example, Apple, cream, and butter, used in mussels stuffed with almonds, are the main ingredients of the West’s gastronomy.
+Brittany is also known for buckwheat pancakes.
+This Breton pancake is a savoury crepe made with buckwheat flour, ham, cheese, egg, andouille, and onion.
 Nantes is also known for these Nantes cookies.

 The cuisine of the Loire Valley is famous for its white butterfish and white wine.
 In addition to seafood, this region is known for wild game, veal, lamb, Charolais meat and quality goat cheese.